trevor-ratliff/HtmlTools/README.md

 BreadCrumb.Delete() -- removes the BreadCrumb object from the session storage.

+## ColorFinder ##

+This is a tool for finding a color and it's shades, tones and tints

 ## LayoutTests ##

 These are various layout tests I've played with over the years ... hopefully I'll add more of them soon